Transfer Equivalency Report

 Select "Transfer Equivalency Report" or "Degree Evaluation"

 These reports will be updated, if needed, once final transcripts have been received by the Office of Admissions.
-Transcript deadlines can be found in your admit packet.
+Transcript deadlines can be found in your admit packet in and in the admitted student guides.
 By following the above steps, you can run your report at any time in the future to determine if additional transcripts have been received and processed and see how previous coursework applies to Western degree requirements.

 We strongly recommend that you contact your academic department prior to course registration because you may need special permission to register for your intended courses.
 You will need to provide a copy of your TER, current transcripts, and any in-progress courses for departmental advising.
 To schedule an advising appointment with your department, locate them on our Departmental Directory, or call (360) 650-3000 and ask for the appropriate department.